 Deena McMahon on Attachment Therapy

-I have been trained to use DC: 0-3R and have established an expertise in working with very young children.
-It is widely known that the earlier we intervene in a child's life, the better the outcome.
+Trained in the use of DC: 0-3R, I have established an expertise in working with very young children.
+It is widely known that the earlier we intervene in a child’s life, the better the outcome.

 Attachment wounds are most typically seen in children who have been adopted or who have histories of abuse, neglect or trauma and/or in cases where parents have mental illness or addiction.